BeanstalkFarms/Beanstalk-Landing/content/posts/basin-beanft-collection.md

 Deposit size, duration and other rarity boosts will factor into the scoring of the eligible Deposit.
 Deposits will be scored and ranked, with BeaNFTs assigned to each Deposit in descending order from most rare to least rare.

-BeaNFT qualification will be triggered 600 Seasons after the qualifying Deposit is made.
-If a Farmer is daring enough to hodl their Deposit for 1,200 Seasons, their BeaNFT may get upgraded with a lil' easter egg.
+BeaNFT eligibility will be triggered 600 Seasons after the qualifying Deposit is made.
+If a Farmer is daring enough to hodl their Deposit for 1,200 Seasons in total, their BeaNFT may get upgraded with a lil' easter egg.

 ## Issuance